Superrehtard/old_diaspora_wiki/Home.md

 # The Official Diaspora Wiki

-# Welcome!
+## Welcome!
 Looking for information about Diaspora?
 This is the official community-maintained repository of information and documentation for end users, developers, pod maintainers, and contributors.
-It's a wiki, so when you come across something outdated or wrong, we encourage you to fix it!
+It's a wiki, so when you come across something outdated or wrong, we encourage you to fix it.
+As long as you're logged in to your Github account, feel free to click that "Edit Page" button anywhere on the site.

-# End User Resources
+## End User Resources
 * [[So, you want an invite?|Invitations]]
 * [[Report a Bug]]
 * [[Community-supported pods]]